Content marketing has become the dominant form of marketing in the digital age. According to Hubspot’s State of Marketing Report

 Content Marketing and SEO

-But the part that is most important from the point of view of content marketing is keyword research.
+But the most important part of content marketing from the point of view is keyword research.
 A “keyword” is just the term a person enters into the search box in a search engine like Google.
 There are many tools that allow you to see what people are searching for and how much volume and competition exist for various keywords.

-The goal of keyword research is to determine the specific topics that are most strategic to cover in your content creation.
+The goal of keyword research is to determine the topics most strategically covered in your content creation.
 You’re trying to discover the questions your target audience is asking or the problems they are trying to solve so you can address them.
 This is crucial for ensuring your content is valuable and relevant to your intended audience.

-Once you understand the topics you should be targeting with your content, you can begin to create it.
-Here we want to describe three key types of content you’ll want to use in your strategy and offer some thoughts about how to make that content as strong as possible.
+Once you understand the topics you should target with your content, you can begin creating it.
+Here we want to describe three critical types of content you’ll want to use in your strategy and offer some thoughts about making that content as strong as possible.

-These are the workhorse of any content strategy.
-(You don’t have to call them this, by the way.
-You’ll notice here that we like to use the term ‘articles.’)
-These tend to be relatively short (1,000 words or so) pieces, focused upon a particular topic, with the goal of providing valuable information to your audience.
+Blogs are the workhorse of any content strategy, where you create website articles that can help your audience move down the sales pipe.
+These tend to be relatively short (1,000 words or so) pieces focused upon a particular topic to provide valuable information to your audience.

 - First, they are strategic.
-Your topic should be carefully selected, based upon the keyword research discussed in the last section.
+Your topic should be carefully selected based on the keyword research discussed in the last section.

 - Third, they are high quality.
-There is a tremendous amount of content on the web and much of it isn’t very good.
-Aim for great writing along with truly useful information to set you apart from the crowd.
+There is a tremendous amount of content on the web, and much of it isn’t very good.
+Aim for excellent writing and valuable information to set you apart from the crowd.

-The static pages on your site can also be a valuable resource when it comes to content marketing.
+The static pages on your site can also be a valuable resource for content marketing.
 Don’t overlook the potential for informational content that would be useful to someone in your target audience.
-If you were a bow manufacturer, for instance, it would be natural to have a page describing the types of bows along with their advantages and disadvantages.
+For instance, if you were a bow manufacturer, it would be natural to have a page describing the types of bows and their advantages and disadvantages.
 If this page is really well done, it can get traffic from people looking for this information who then become aware of your brand.

 Just like blog posts, great site pages are strategic.
-SEO research should inform the way you talk about who you are and what you do.
-You want to make sure you’re engaging with the audience that is actually out there, rather than the one you imagine exists.
-Know what their real questions and real problems are and show how you can help them.
+SEO research should inform how you talk about who you are and what you do.
+You want to ensure you’re engaging with the audience that is out there rather than the one you imagine exists.
+Know their honest questions and real problems and show how you can help them.

-They should also be well written.
-Think about what it does for your impression of a brand when you find spelling and grammar problems on their site.
+They should also be well-written.
+Think about what it does for your impression of a brand when you find spelling and grammar problems on its site.

-These are just like blog posts but are published somewhere other than your own site.
-They can be a great way to share your expertise and grow awareness of your brand with a new audience you might not otherwise reach.
-If you are an architect, for instance, you could write about emerging trends in architecture for a blog on contemporary design.
+These are just blog posts published elsewhere and linked back to your website.
+They can bring companies many benefits, from sharing your expertise to growing awareness of your brand with a new audience you might not otherwise reach.
+For instance, if you are an architect, you could write about emerging architectural trends for a blog on contemporary design.

 The hope with great content is that Google will eventually rank it well in search results, giving you organic traffic from those interested in the information you’re providing.
-But it is also helpful to promote your content to both reach a wider audience and stay connected with the audience you already have.
+But it is also helpful to promote your content to reach a wider audience and stay connected with your existing audience.
 Social media and email are two very effective ways to do this.

 Facebook, LinkedIn, Instagram, and other channels can be used to create a brief post whenever you have new content launching on your blog.
 You’ll reach a different kind of reader this way, who wasn’t necessarily out looking for the information you’re providing but is interested when he or she sees it.
 This will also keep your content in front of those who signed up to follow you in the past but don’t regularly visit your site.

-Email allows you to stay in touch with that segment of your audience that is most engaged.
-After all, these are people who were interested enough in the past in the content you provide to give you their email address.
+Email allows you to stay in touch with the segment of your most engaged audience.
+After all, these people were interested enough in the past in the content you provided to give you their email addresses.
 A regular newsletter can be a great way to stay top of mind and to link to recent content that they probably wouldn’t otherwise see.

 To reiterate what we said at the beginning, content marketing is a very effective strategy for building your company’s audience and increasing leads and sales.

 Doing it well, however, takes more than just creating content.
-The most successful content marketing is built on a foundation of careful SEO research, uses content that is strategically targeted and of excellent quality, and amplifies that content while nurturing an audience through the use of social media and email.
+The most successful content marketing is built on a foundation of careful SEO research, uses strategically targeted content of excellent quality, and amplifies that content while nurturing an audience through the use of social media and email.